CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/security/faq.md

      encrypted on disk with a key that is then stored in the user's Keychain.
      See [Issue 466638](https://crbug.com/466638) for further explanation.
-*    On Linux, Chrome previously stored credentials directly in the user's Gnome Keyring or KWallet, but for technical reasons, it has switched to storing the credentials in "Login Data" in the Chrome user's profile directory, but encrypted on disk with a key that is then stored in the user's Gnome Keyring or KWallet.
-If there is no available Keyring or KWallet, the data is not encrypted when stored.
+*    On Linux, Chrome previously stored credentials directly in the user's Gnome Secret Service or KWallet, but for technical reasons, it has switched to storing the credentials in "Login Data" in the Chrome user's profile directory, but encrypted on disk with a key that is then stored in the user's Gnome Secret Service or KWallet.
+If there is no available Secret Service or KWallet, the data is not encrypted when stored.
 *    On iOS, passwords are currently stored directly in the iOS Keychain and referenced from the rest of the metadata stored in a separate DB.
 The plan there is to just store them in plain text in the DB, because iOS gives